gradle/gradle/design-docs/managed-model.md

 - ~~Calling `setOperatingSystem()` with “non managed” impl of `OperatingSystem` is a runtime error (i.e. only managed objects can be used)~~

+#### Open issues

+- Should be able to path to and through the property value.

 ### ~~Plugin creates model element of custom, composite, type without supplying an implementation with a cyclical type reference~~